A boron nitride nanosheet-supported Pt/Cu cluster as a high-efficiency catalyst for propane dehydrogenation†

-Minimizing platinum usage while maximizing its catalytic activity is attractive but challenging in the development of industrially important platinum catalyst.
-Herein, by using a hexagonal boron nitride (h-BN) nanosheet supported Pt/Cu cluster catalyst, we report a promotion on platinum utilization efficiency and catalytic performance in propane dehydrogenation.
-Specifically, as little as 100 ppm platinum exhibits high propane conversion (~15%) and propylene selectivity (>99%) at a relatively low reaction temperature (520 C); and the formation rate of propylene reaches 7.3 mol molPt−1 s−1, which is about 10 times higher than the best value of the reported Pt/Cu single-atom alloy catalyst.
-Structural analysis reveals that abundant fault edges of h-BN nanosheet and strong bonding of copper with edge B–O defect maintain a unique geometry of Pt/Cu cluster, together with metallic platinum ensemble stabilizing on the top layer of copper cluster, leading to remarkable improvement on catalytic efficiency.
-Such a prominent promotion in catalytic efficacy also is exemplified using other supports including Al2O3, SBA-15 and SiC as counterparts.
+Minimizing the use of platinum while maximizing its catalytic activity is attractive but challenging in the development of industrially important platinum catalysts.
+Herein, using a hexagonal boron nitride (h-BN) nanosheet-supported Pt/Cu cluster catalyst, we report the promotion of the platinum utilization efficiency and catalytic performance for the dehydrogenation of propane.
+Specifically, as little as 100 ppm platinum exhibits high propane conversion (∼15%) and propylene selectivity (>99%) at a relatively low reaction temperature (520 °C); the formation rate of propylene reaches 7.3 mol molPt−1 s−1, which is about 10 times higher than the best value for the reported Pt/Cu single-atom alloy catalyst.
+The structural analysis reveals that the abundant fault edges of the h-BN nanosheets and strong bonding of copper with the edge B–O defects maintain the unique geometry of the Pt/Cu cluster, together with the metallic platinum ensemble stabilizing on the top layer of the copper cluster, leading to remarkable improvement in catalytic efficiency.
+This prominent promotion in catalytic efficiency is also exemplified using other supports including Al2O3, SBA-15 and SiC as counterparts.